If you’re at all interested in muscle growth, I’m sure you’ve witnessed this debate:

 Simply because you accumulate the most tension, fatigue and muscle damage in the shortest amount of time.

-To maximize muscle growth, I recommend that you do most of your training in the medium rep range.
+To maximize muscle growth, I recommend that you do most of your training in the medium rep range and focus on strength.
 But also do some of your work in both the low and high ranges as well.

 Okay, so training in the medium rep range (5-12 reps), is the most effective way to grow muscle.
 But, in order for it to be effective at all, you must first make sure that you train for something called progressive overload.
 Here’s how: